Sylvanus Thayer: Honours, decorations, awards, and distinctions

 In 1852 herpetologists Spencer Fullerton Baird and Charles Frédéric Girard of the Smithsonian Institution named a species of lizard in honor of Thayer, Sceloporus thayeri, which was later placed in the synonymy of Sceloporus undulatus hyacinthinus.

 On April 21, 1864, President Abraham Lincoln nominated Thayer for the award of the honorary grade of brevet brigadier general, United States Army (Regular Army), to rank from May 31, 1863, the day before he retired, for long and faithful service.
 The U.S. Senate confirmed the award on April 27, 1864.

 To honor his achievements, in 1958, the Sylvanus Thayer Award was created by the United States Military Academy.

 He has been honored by the United States Postal Service with a 9¢ Great Americans series postage stamp.

 Thayer Street, in the Inwood, Manhattan section of New York City, is named after him.

 The house where Thayer was born in Braintree, Massachusetts is preserved and open to the public.

 Sculptor Joseph Kiselewski created a thirty-two inch bust of Sylvanus Thayer for the Hall of Fame for Great Americans at New York University in the Bronx, New York City.
 It was installed in 1966.

+The Pale Blue Eye (2022) is a film adaptation of the 2003 novel by Louis Bayard featuring Timothy Spall as Thayer.